MichielsenM/FOAM/docs/Pipeline.md

 </details>

 ### pipe1_construct_pattern
-Construct the theoretical pulsation patterns, select theoretical pulsation patterns matching the observational pattern, and merge with the models surface properties into one file.
+Construct the theoretical pulsation patterns, optimise their rotation rates, select theoretical pulsation patterns matching the observational pattern, and merge with the models surface properties into one file.
 <details>
 <summary> <b>Output</b> (click to expand) </summary> <br>